yosoyjay/cyclecloud-llm/opt-175b/README.md

 This benchmark is run on bare metal in a conda virtual environment following the instructions in the [Metaseq README](https://github.com/facebookresearch/metaseq/blob/main/docs/setup.md).

-Install Python environemnt for this purpose using miniconda:
+Install Python enviroment for this purpose using miniconda:

 ```bash
 $ curl -fsO https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh